magda-io/magda/packages/external-ui-plugin-sdk/docs/interfaces/ConfigDataType.md

 • **anonymousUserLandingPage**: `string`

+The landing page URL for anonymous users.
+By default, it's "/home".
+You might want to set to "/account", if your system is not open to public users.

+**`Memberof`**

+ConfigDataType

 #### Defined in

-index.d.ts:399
+index.d.ts:711

 ---

 ### authApiBaseUrl

-• `Optional` **authApiBaseUrl**: `string`
+• **authApiBaseUrl**: `string`

-The authorisation API base URL supplied by server side.
+The authorisation API base URL config value that is supplied by the web server.
-The value of this field will be used to populate field `authApiUrl`.
-When this value is not available (e.g. run web client locally), `authApiUrl` will be set to the authorisation API url of a default ("fallback") dev API server.
+When this value is not available from the server (e.g. when run web client locally), the default "fallback" API server url will be used to generate this value.

 **`Memberof`**